 Recruiting: Non-Tenure-Track Faculty

 - Efforts to attract visiting faculty and full-time lecturers may include a national search using the activities outlined under the tenure-track heading.
-A local search may include advertisements in the local press, local company contacts, School of Business Administration Board of Advisor contacts, and faculty contacts.
+A local search may include advertisements in the local press, local company contacts, Grossman School of Business Board of Advisor contacts, and faculty contacts.

 - Part time lecturers.
 Periodically, either due to sabbatical leaves of full-time tenure track faculty or to cover topics not generally covered by full-time faculty, we need to hire part-time faculty to deliver one or two courses.
 These individuals are usually recruited 1) with the help of UVM's Continuing Education program; 2) as a result of their submitting proposals for such courses or; 3) because of professional relationships they have established with our faculty.
 Most part-time lecturer recruiting would be handled using a local search.
-A file of potential candidates will be kept in the School of Business Administration Dean's office.
+A file of potential candidates will be kept in the Grossman School of Business Dean's office.
 In addition, personal contacts of current, past, and emeriti faculty as well as company contacts will be solicited.

 Recruiting: Classified Staff